tdseher/addtag-project/README.md

 AddTag comes with wrappers for several alignment programs.
 Depending on your experimental design and computing system, you may decide to use an aligner with no included wrapper.
 To implement your own, create a subclass of `Aligner`, and put it in a `*.py` file in the `source/aligners/` subdirectory.
 AddTag will automatically make that aligner available for you.

 Share your code with us so we can make it available to all AddTag users.

+### Thermodynamics calculations ###
+Several wrappers to popular oligonucleotide conformation, free energy, and melting temperature calculation programs are included.
+You can add your own by subclassing the `Oligo` class, and then adding its `*.py` file to the `source/oligos` subdirectory.

+If you create your own wrapper, please submit a pull request so we can add it to the next version of the software.

 ### Who do I talk to? ###